alessandrodalbello/advent-of-code/README.md

-# Advent of Code 2020
+# Advent of Code

-My preparation for Christmas!
+How I prepare for Christmas! :christmas_tree::santa:

+Advent of Code is an Advent calendar of programming puzzles created by [Eric Wastl](https://github.com/topaz).

 ## How to